Paul Klinger: Education and career

 Klinger's secondary education was at the Helmholtz-Realgymnasium, which he attended to Abitur level taking part in amateur dramatic productions with his friend, Helmut Käutner.
-However, his father was opposed to any idea of a career in the theatre and sent him to the Technische Hochschule München (Technical University Munich), where he once again met up with his old school friend Helmut Käutner.
+However, his father was opposed to any idea of a career in the theatre and sent him to the Technische Hochschule München (Technical University of Munich), where he once again met up with his old school friend Helmut Käutner.
 The latter persuaded him to change from architecture to a theatrical course.
 He completed six semesters, he and his friend working as extras at the Otto-Falckenberg Schauspielhaus.
-The death of his father meant that he could no longer afford to study and he accordingly decided to become a professional actor.
+The death of his father meant that he could no longer afford to study, and he accordingly decided to become a professional actor.

 Theatre

 One of his first engagements was at the Bayerische Landesbühne (a travelling theatre) – and from 1929 at theatres in Koblenz, Oldenburg, Düsseldorf and Breslau – where his powerful and distinctive voice landed him major parts for which he was really too young.
 Things were to change in 1933 when the director Heinz Hilpert took him to the Deutsches Theater in Berlin, where he was cast in the roles of young heroes, as was the case with a production of Uta von Naumberg in which he appeared with Käthe Dorsch.
 He would remain in theatre in Berlin until 1948, appearing not only at the Deutsches Theater but also at the Komische Oper, the Theater am Kurfürstendamm, the Hebbeltheater, the Schloßpark-Theater and in comedy.